Already using Zoom? You don't need another file-sharing app.

 - Recipient experience

-- Often requires Virtru-compatible reader or account flow.
+- Often requires a compatible reader, plugin, or account setup.

 - Zoom integration